Design Principles Guide by Andi Gugu

 Line

-The most basic element, lines can guide the eye, create division, and convey movement or emotion.
-Thin lines feel delicate; thick lines feel bold and assertive.
-Diagonal lines suggest energy; horizontal ones suggest calm.
+The most basic element.
+Lines guide the eye, create division, and convey movement or emotion.
+Thin lines feel delicate and refined; thick lines feel bold and assertive.
+Diagonal lines suggest energy and dynamism; horizontals communicate calm; verticals convey strength and aspiration.
+Every design starts with a line.

 Shape

 Geometric or organic shapes form the foundation of visual composition.
-Circles feel friendly and complete; squares feel stable and trustworthy; triangles create tension and direction.
-Shapes carry deep psychological weight.
+Circles feel friendly, complete, and infinite; squares feel stable, reliable, and trustworthy; triangles create tension, direction, and dynamism.
+Every brand uses shape deliberately, it's perceived before color or text registers consciously.

 Form

-Three-dimensional shapes that add depth and realism to your designs.
-Understanding form helps you create convincing shadows, highlights, and depth cues even in flat 2D work.
+Three-dimensional shapes add depth and realism.
+Understanding form helps you create convincing shadows, highlights, and spatial depth even in flat 2D work.
+Form is what distinguishes a flat icon from one that feels physically touchable, a small but powerful perceptual difference that affects trust and premium perception.

 Space

 Negative space is just as important as positive space, it gives designs room to breathe.
-Masters of space use emptiness deliberately: to focus attention, to suggest relationships, to create luxury and openness.
+Masters of space use emptiness deliberately: to focus attention, to imply relationships, to create a sense of luxury and calm.
+The most sophisticated brands use space more than decoration.
+Space is confidence made visible.

 Texture

-Adds tactile quality to designs, creating depth and visual interest.
-Even in digital contexts, simulated textures connect designs to the physical world and trigger powerful sensory associations.
+Texture adds tactile quality, creating depth and visual interest.
+Even in digital contexts, simulated textures such as noise, grain, woven patterns, paper surfaces, connect designs to the physical world and trigger powerful sensory associations.
+Rough textures feel raw and authentic; smooth ones feel premium and precise.

 How elements interact

 No element exists in isolation.
-A thick red line in a field of white space means something entirely different from the same line surrounded by other shapes.
-The magic of design is in how you combine and contrast elements to create meaning, hierarchy, and emotion.
-Learning to see these interactions is the leap from understanding theory to practicing design fluently.
+A thick red line in a field of white space means something entirely different from the same line surrounded by competing shapes and colors.
+The magic of design lies in how you combine and contrast elements to create meaning, hierarchy, and emotion.
+Learning to see these interactions, not just the elements themselves, is the leap from understanding theory to practicing design fluently.

 Chapter 3 - Design Principles